polentino/titano-monthly-revenue-calculator/THE_MATH_BEHIND.md

 > 892.857 / (7 * 24 * 2) = 2.6573 TITANO

 and the new compounding period will be `n=4812`, or about 101 days.
-Thus, the profit-taking will commence on day 108 :
+Thus, the profit-taking will commence on day 108
-white_check_mark:
+:white_check_mark:

 ### A Note On Taxes